Brandon Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.91 team ERA ranks ninth across all MLB pitching staffs.
+- The Yankees have a 3.92 team ERA that ranks ninth across all league pitching staffs.

-- Yankees pitchers combine to allow 125 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Yankees pitchers combine to give up 129 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

+- The Yankees will send Rodon (1-3) to make his fifth start of the season.
+He is 1-3 with a 5.75 ERA and 15 strikeouts through 20 1/3 innings pitched.

-- In his most recent outing on Tuesday against the New York Mets, the righty tossed six innings, giving up six earned runs while surrendering seven hits.
+- The lefty last appeared on Wednesday against the New York Mets, when he tossed 5 2/3 innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.